Project

 sql_value_traits for WDate does not handle dates before year 1970

-Added by Stefan Bn about 1 year ago.
-Updated 10 months ago.
+Added by Stefan Bn over 1 year ago.
+Updated over 1 year ago.

 Status: